2023 Most Popular History Bachelor's Degree Schools in Missouri

 The following schools top our list of the Most Popular History Bachelor's Degree Colleges.

-Our 2023 rankings named University of Missouri - Columbia the most popular school in Missouri for history students working on their bachelor’s degree.
-Located in the city of Columbia, Mizzou is a public school with a very large student population.
+Our analysis found University of Missouri - Columbia to be the most popular school for history students who want to pursue a bachelor’s degree in Missouri.
+Located in the midsize city of Columbia, Mizzou is a public college with a fairly large student population.

 Of the 41 students majoring in history at Mizzou, 68% are male and 32% are female.